ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Kernels]
 ### Notebook Kernels

 - Jupyter Notebooks use a “kernel”, which is kind of like an interpreter.
 This is what turns a programming language into instructions the computer understands so it can do the work.
-In regular computers a kernel connects the application software to the computer hardware.
+- In regular computers a kernel connects the application software to the computer hardware.
 In the case of Jupyter Notebooks, this application permits displaying, editing and running program commands via a web browser.
 - Notebooks use blocks of code to perform computational processes resulting in outputs, or results.

 Note:
 Different kernels can be installed for different types and versions of programming languages.
 The kernel in the notebook is a program that runs code written in a specific programming language.
-- Activity: In this workshop we will look at the two most used languages in data analysis, Python and R.

 ---
 @title[Code and Markdown]